General Terms and Conditions of use

 Consumers can subscribe to paid subscriptions named Lydia Bleu or Lydia Noir.
 The Lydia Bleu or Lydia Noir status allows access to more services with extended limits (see Pricing & Limits appendix).
 To benefit from this service, the Consumer will be required to consult and accept the Terms and Conditions of Lydia Plans.

-Consumers over the age of 18 can obtain a payment card, virtual or plastic, with automatic authorisation.
+Consumers over the age of 18 can obtain a payment card, virtual or plastic, with automatic authorization.
 Consumers should consult the General Terms and Conditions of Use of Visa Lydia card.

 For Consumers who have obtained the "Verified User" status (see The cost for Lydia) with an IBAN (Consumer Account identification number).
 The Consumer can make transfers to or from their Consumer Account via this IBAN.
 To benefit from this service, the Consumer is invited to consult and accept the General Conditions of Use of the Lydia IBAN Service.